xeilian/xeilian/README.md

 On this Github account, I will occasionally publish projects that i am working on.

-My biggest project yet, my GIS-based Bachelor degree about the Swabian Children migration, is already [online](https://github.com/xeilian/schwabenkinder)!
+My biggest project yet, my GIS-based Bachelor thesis about the Swabian Children migration, is already [online](https://github.com/xeilian/schwabenkinder)!

 Have fun, Maxi ✨